aplsimple/expagog/README.md

 **Answer**:

-This is one of two future improvements that will move *EG* from version 0.9 to version 1.0.

-The second improvement would be merging data files into a single file.
+Yes, it is possible.
+The appropriate setting is Preferences' *Week range*.

+*Week range*'s first date is included in data and *Week range*'s second date is excluded from data which is shown as *[Date1 - Date2)*.

+To select *Date1* or *Date2*, just click its field and choose a date from the calendar.

+*Date2* cannot be greater than *Date1 + 53 weeks* which means maximum *Week range* is one year.

-However, nothing prevents you from splitting the year into periods, e.g. 1st semester, 2nd semester, summer etc., and creating separate data files for this purpose.
+That said, nothing prevents you from splitting the year into periods, e.g. 1st semester, 2nd semester, summer etc., and creating separate data files for this purpose.

-Though the file merging feature has not been implemented yet, its absence also does not bother anyone yet.
+The *Merge* menu item can be used to merge those separate data files into one file.

  WHAT ELSE